tekbuddha/cheflab/README.md

 - Two (2) Test Nodes for applying recipes
 - Gitlab for chef-repo, custom cookbooks, etc
 - Jenkins for auto-build/test/deploy capabilities **STARTED/NOT YET COMPLETE**
-- ELK Stack
+- ELK Stack **TODO**
 - Graphite/Grafana (thanks to Scott Ford for the lead on Grafana!)
+    - graphite runs on :8080
+    - grafana runs on :3000
-- Nagios/Zenoss/something for service availability checks
+- Nagios/Zenoss/something for service availability checks **TODO**

 Inspiration for this bundle has come from being on-site with various customers, conversation with fellow engineers, and a desire to have an all-in-one way to quickly demonstrate a way that many of us now find to be the prescriptive way to work with and support Chef.